Dornoch Academy: Houses

 Students are divided into three houses: Carbisdale (Red), Dunrobin (Green) and Skelbo (Blue).
 Previously the houses were Mackay and Sutherland – Red and Blue respectively.
 The new system is thought to facilitate the guidance system more, considering a higher school roll than when the previous houses were formed when the current school opened in 1963.

 School building

 Dornoch Academy extends over three floors and a tower block.

 The ground floor departments include RMPS, Modern Studies, Modern Languages, Physical Education, Technical, PSE and Drama.
 The ground floor also comprises the main reception and clerical areas, along with the dining hall and the assembly hall/stage.

-First floor departments include English, Business Education, Geography, Music, Art, Chemistry and Biology.
+First floor departments include English, History, Geography, Music, Art, Chemistry, Biology and Physics.
 The library is also located on the first floor.

-Second floor departments include Mathematics, Physics and History.
+Second floor departments include Mathematics, Business Management and Chemistry.